xojoc/games2d/README.md

 # games2d

 *games2d* is a collection of simple 2d games written in Typescript using the [Phaser3](https://phaser.io) library.
+Being a [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) the games are installable on user's device.

 # Play